 Advisory: English 48 and English 49 and Mathematics 46, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5, W5, and M40.
+This laboratory course is designed to illustrate the

 This laboratory course is designed to illustrate the principles of inorganic and physical chemistry as presented in Chemistry 100 and to familiarize students with common laboratory equipment and data collection methods.
 Along with Chemistry 100, this course is taken by students majoring in nursing or allied health sciences and provides a foundation for further lab work in chemistry.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
 UC Transfer Limitation: Chemistry (CHEM) 100, 100L and 152, 152L combined: maximum credit, four units.
 No credit for 100, 100L or 152, 152L if taken after CHEM 200.